This lab requires a NIOS 9.0 Lab Environment

 Record Type: A

-For each Query Source IP from Table 2569-2, enter the IP and click Start to initiate the test.
-Observe the result and verify that it matches the expected response from the concerned pool
+For each Query Source, choose from Table 2569-2, enter the IP address and click Start to initiate the test.
+Observe the result and verify that it matches the expected response from the concerned pool.
+This is simulating clients connecting from different parts of the world and what answers they will receive.

 Review the results for each query.
 Confirm that traffic is directed to the correct pool based on the topology rules configured in Task 2.